kevinburke/ynab-go/README.md

 YNAB averages the last ten transactions to get the Age of Money.
 I print accurate results for each transaction in your account.

+### Largest Inputs and Outputs

+The `ynab-largest-inputs-outputs` command finds the largest inputs and outputs to your Net Worth, optionally filtered by a month argument.
+Any income or outflows that come into either your budget accounts or your tracking accounts will appear here.
+One exception is that credit card spending is accounted at the time of payment, not at the time the money is spent.

+Pass the --month flag to filter by a given month.
+The flag accepts arguments in the form of 'Jan 2006', e.g. --month='Aug 2019'.

 ### Disclaimer